TOAST-DOCS/Container-Kubernetes/en/user-guide.md

 pv-static-001   10Gi       RWO            Delete           Available           sc-default              7s    Filesystem
 ```

-Write PVC manifest to use created PV.
-PV name must be specified for **spec.volumeName**.
-Set other items same as pv manifest.
+Write a PVC manifest to use the created PV.
+The PV name must be specified in **spec.volumeName**.
+Set other items the same as PV manifest.

 ```yaml
 # pvc-static.yaml